MichaelRumpler/MichaelRumpler.github.io/_posts/2022-05-04-first-impressions-with-maui.md

 - Deploy to iOS sometimes does not work, F5 starts debugging the old version of the app
 - RelativeLayout and Frame are still not implemented in MAUI
 - Label in iOS is only one line high
-- On Windows a Label in a Grid is only as high as the content of the Label.
-It does not span the whole Grid cell.
 - A FlexLayout in a StackLayout seems to have 0 height.
-A following Label is rendered over the FlexLayout on Windows.
+A following Label is rendered over the FlexLayout on Windows - better in RC3, but the height is still too low
 - Handlers are not cleaned up - there is a method DisconnectHandler, but [it is never called](https://github.com/dotnet/maui/issues/3604).